minimapletinytools/smarties/README.md

     ]
 ```

 Using our NodeSequences, we define the tree itself.
-Note that there is overlap between *NodeSequence* and *sequence*.
+Note that *sequence $ do* is the same as just *do* and used for semantic clarity.

 ```haskell
 makeStudent :: (RandomGen g) => Rand g Student